A Landlord’s Guide to Massachusetts’ Residential Assistance for Families in Transition (RAFT) Program

 Is RAFT better than Section 8?
 What about HomeBASE?

 People who are in Section 8 housing are not eligible to apply for RAFT funds.
 However, of the two options, Section 8 seems to be the preferable program to utilize if possible (Section 8 waitlists tend to be 10 years long).
 Section 8 is permanent (as long as the recipient remains eligible for funding), and it guarantees the landlord will receive rent.
 Subsidies resulting from RAFT applications during the COVID-19 pandemic were capped at 15 months total benefit.
-This is much higher than previously, the old "$4,000 per 12-month period which is barely enough to cover two months’ rent in many Massachusetts municipalities.
+This is much higher than previously, the old "$4,000 per 12-month" limit was barely enough to cover two months’ rent in many Massachusetts municipalities.
 The two programs also serve different purposes.
 Section 8 is a housing subsidy, and RAFT is meant to be a short-term cash infusion to help families in a temporary difficult spot.
-RAFT monies are only awarded if the applicant can demonstrate a way to remain in housing after the RAFT funds have been expended.
+Prior to COVID-19, RAFT monies were only awarded if the applicant can demonstrate a way to remain in housing after the RAFT funds have been expended.
 Since COVID-19, the sustainability requirement has been removed (January 11, 2021), and then after it was reinstated.

 HomeBASE is a program for families who are experiencing homelessness and are living in shelters.
 It can provide funds for the same housing-related expenses that RAFT covers.
 However, there is a $10,000 cap in funding, and any money that a family has received from RAFT counts towards that.
 If a family had used RAFT funds to stave off becoming homeless, but in the end were not able to remain in housing, they could see less HomeBASE funding later on.